altleo/coursera-gcd/README.md

 Restrictions (if any) for re-distribution of this script is governed by the terms of the *Getting and Cleaning Data Course Project* conducted at **COURSERA**.<sup>3</sup>

-The data file "tidy_activity_data.txt", if used to produce work for any publications must be acknowledge and reference the source of the original data set.<sup>4</sup>
+The data file "tidy_activity_data.txt", if used to produce work for any publications must acknowledge and reference the source of the original data set.<sup>4</sup>

 This script and the dataset output by it, is distributed AS-IS and no responsibility implied or explicit can be addressed to the author for its use or misuse.